open-cogsci/osdoc/content/pages/tutorials/aps.md

 ## Step 3: Add items to your trial sequence

-Right now, the *trial_sequence* contains only a single `sketchpad` item, which is called *sketchpad*.
-We want to have three `sketchpad`s, one for a fixation stimulus, one for the target word, and one for the mask.
-From the item toolbar, drag a `sketchpad` item onto the *trial_sequence* item in the overview area.
-This will add another `sketchpad`.
-Do this again to add the third `sketchpad`.
+Right now, the *trial_sequence* contains only a single SKETCHPAD item, which is called *sketchpad*.
+We want to have three SKETCHPADs, one for a fixation stimulus, one for the target word, and one for the mask.
+From the item toolbar, drag a SKETCHPAD item onto the *trial_sequence* item in the overview area.
+This will add another SKETCHPAD.
+Do this again to add the third SKETCHPAD.
 Your *trial_sequence* now looks like this:

 %--
 figure: